miguelgondu/minimal_vae_on_selfies/readme.md

 After running `src/training/training_models.py`, a trained model is saved in `data/trained_models/VAESelfies_TINY-CID-SELFIES-20.pt` ([download it here](https://drive.google.com/file/d/1aAQ5z9EcuPzgep2lFQL-lJzSvUpCnPG_/view?usp=share_link)).

+**This model is nowhere close to state-of-the-art**.
+The goal of this code is to have a toy latent space to run experiments in, or to have a starting point for your new SOTA models!

 ## Some random samples

  The script in `src/exploration/explore_latent_space.py` samples randomly from its latent space.
 Some of those are at the beginning of this repository.